integralfx/MemTestHelper/README.md

 ### X/Y offset
 By default, the 8 instances will be centered, but you can move them around using X and Y offset.
 Note that higher Y values will move the instances down.

+### X/Y spacing
+Spacing between each of the MemTest windows.

 ### Stop at
 #### Coverage %
 Automatically stop each instance as they hit the coverage number entered in the textbox.
 Checking "Total" will use the total coverage rather than each MemTest instance's coverage.
 #### Error count
 Same as coverage % but with error count.

 Checking both will stop if either of the above conditions are met.

+### Update interval
+How often to update the coverage and error info list.
+Lower values mean the list will be updated more often.

 ## To-do
 * Allow arbitrary number of rows